 The Medical College Admission Test (MCAT) is developed and administered by the Association of American Medical Colleges (AAMC).
-The MCAT exam is a standardized test that evaluates the capabilities, skills and knowledge which are essential for pursuing higher studies in the field of medicine.
-Most of the medical schools across the United States and Canada require the MCAT exam scores to be submitted along with the application forms for admissions.
-There are a number of other programs related to medicine and health studies that consider the MCAT exam scores for evaluating suitability for admissions.
+It is a standardized test that evaluates the capabilities, skills and knowledge which are essential for pursuing higher studies in the field of medicine.
+Most of the medical schools across the United States and Canada require this exam's scores to be submitted along with the application forms for admissions.
+There are a number of other programs related to medicine and health studies that consider this exam's scores for evaluating suitability for admissions.

 MCAT exam Format

 The MCAT exam consists of four sections.
 Three of the sections consist of multiple choice questions and the fourth section is a writing test.
-The multiple choice sections of the MCAT exam are the Physical Sciences section, the Verbal Reasoning section and the Biological Sciences section.
-As of now, the MCAT is administered by computer only.
+The multiple choice sections of the exam are the Physical Sciences section, the Verbal Reasoning section and the Biological Sciences section.
+As of now, this test is administered by computer only.

-The Writing Sample section of the MCAT exam requires you to write 2 essays and you are given 60 minutes for the same.
+The Writing Sample section of the exam requires you to write 2 essays and you are given 60 minutes for the same.
 The Physical Sciences section will consist of 52 multiple choice questions that have to be answered within a time frame of 70 minutes.
-You will be presented with 40 questions in the Verbal Reasoning section of the MCAT exam and you will have 60 minutes to answer all of them.
+You will be presented with 40 questions in the Verbal Reasoning section and you will have 60 minutes to answer all of them.
 In the Biological Sciences section you will have to answer 52 questions within 70 minutes.
 You may opt for a 10 minutes break between two sections.
-After attempting all the sections of the MCAT exam, you will be given 10 minutes for survey.
-You can also avail the option of taking a 5 minutes tutorial at the start of the MCAT exam.
-The entire time duration for taking the MCAT exam will be approximately 5 hours.
+After attempting all the sections of the exam, you will be given 10 minutes for survey.
+You can also avail the option of taking a 5 minutes tutorial at the start of the exam.
+The entire time duration for taking this exam will be approximately 5 hours.

 Content Tested by MCAT Exam

-The Physical Sciences section of the MCAT exam consists of questions designed to evaluate your ability to solve problems related to Physics and General Chemistry.
-Your problem solving abilities in the subject areas of Biology and Organic Chemistry are tested by the questions presented to you in the Biological Sciences section of the MCAT exam.
-Each of the Physical Sciences section and the Biological Sciences section of the MCAT exam contains approximately 10 independent questions and approximately 8 sets of questions based on different passages.
+The Physical Sciences section of the exam consists of questions designed to evaluate your ability to solve problems related to Physics and General Chemistry.
+Your problem solving abilities in the subject areas of Biology and Organic Chemistry are tested by the questions presented to you in the Biological Sciences section of the exam.
+Each of the Physical Sciences section and the Biological Sciences section contains approximately 10 independent questions and approximately 8 sets of questions based on different passages.

-The Verbal Reasoning section of the MCAT exam consists of seven passages followed by sets of questions.
+The Verbal Reasoning section consists of seven passages followed by sets of questions.
 These questions will require you to analyze the statements made in the passages before answering them.
-The passages presented to you in the Verbal Reasoning section of the MCAT exam will be based on various concepts of social sciences, natural sciences and humanities.
+The passages presented to you in the Verbal Reasoning section of the exam will be based on various concepts of social sciences, natural sciences and humanities.

 Go to page: Mcat Exam - Page 1 : Mcat Exam - Page 2